Merck/gsDesign2/README.md

 </div>

 The failure and dropout rates remain unchanged from what was input.
 The summary is obtained below.
+The columns are:

+- `Design`: sample size derivation method.
-The columns are Design (sample size derivation method), N (sample size; generally you will round up to an even number), Events (generally you will round up), Bound (Z value for efficacy; this is the inverse normal from 1 - alpha), alpha (1-sided alpha level for testing), Power (power corresponding to enrollment, failure rate and trial targeted events).
+- `N`: sample size; generally you will round up to an even number.
+- `Event`: generally you will round up.
+- `Bound`: Z value for efficacy; this is the inverse normal from 1 - alpha.
+- `alpha`: 1-sided alpha level for testing.
+- `Power`: power corresponding to enrollment, failure rate, and trial targeted events.

 ``` r
 fd %>%